apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.TLSv1_2 INT 1
+   :deprecated:

+   This setting is depreated in favor of :ts:cv:`proxy.config.ssl.server.version.min` and :ts:cv:`proxy.config.ssl.server.version.min`, and will be ignored if those new settings are used.

    Enables (``1``) or disables (``0``) TLS v1.2.
 If not specified, enabled by default.
 [Requires OpenSSL v1.0.1 and higher]

 .. ts:cv:: CONFIG proxy.config.ssl.TLSv1_3 INT 1
+   :deprecated:

+   This setting is depreated in favor of :ts:cv:`proxy.config.ssl.server.version.min` and :ts:cv:`proxy.config.ssl.server.version.min`, and will be ignored if those new settings are used.

    Enables (``1``) or disables (``0``) TLS v1.3.
 If not specified, enabled by default.
 [Requires OpenSSL v1.1.1 and higher]